aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-pictures/add-conditional-icons-set-with-the-cell-text/_index.md

 ---
 title: Add Conditional Icons Set with the Cell Text using JavaScript via C++
 linktitle: Add Conditional Icons Set with the Cell Text
 type: docs
 weight: 160
 url: /javascript-cpp/add-conditional-icons-set-with-the-cell-text/
 description: Learn how to add conditional icons next to the cell text using Aspose.Cells for JavaScript via C++.
 Enhancing the meaning of data through icons.
 ---

 {{% alert color="primary" %}}

 Sometimes, you want to add conditional icons next to the text in a cell to make data more meaningful to readers.
 You want to use some of the conditional formatting icon types but without applying conditional formatting to cells.
 Aspose.Cells for JavaScript via C++ supports this feature.

 {{% /alert %}}

-The following code sample shows how to add conditional icons set with the Cell Text.
+The following code sample shows how to add a conditional icon set with the cell text.

 ```html
 <!DOCTYPE html>